glpi-project/glpi/apirest.md

    - *metacriteria* (optional): array of meta-criterion object to filter search.
                                  Optional.
                                  A meta search is a link with another itemtype (ex: Computer with softwares).
-      Each meta-criterion object must provide :
+      Each meta-criterion object must provide:
          - *link*: logical operator in [AND, OR, AND NOT, AND NOT].
 Mandatory
          - *itemtype*: second itemtype to link.
          - *field*: id of searchoptions.
          - *searchtype*: type of search in [contains, equals, notequals, lessthan, morethan, under, notunder].
-         - *value* : value to search.
+         - *value*: value to search.

-      Ex :
+      Ex:

          ```javascript
          ...